magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45520-swatch-options-not-pre-selected-on-product-detail-page.md

 <ins>Steps to reproduce</ins>:

-1. Create a configurable product with a product option (e.g. color).
+1. Create a configurable product with product options (e.g. color).
 1. Add the configurable product to the cart.
 1. Go to the My Cart page.
 1. Click the edit button on the configurable product added in Step 1.